CodeChron/fullstack-js-with-meteor-react-docs/04_create_notes.md

 ```

+The component now displays on the homepage, but if you try typing in something, you'll notice nothing happens and we get some warnings and errors in our client console.

 ## Notes - move to later section
 Here we will create a single "Controller" component for managing:
 - Creating a note